Code-Institute-Submissions/Musician-Website/README.md

 ## Features

 ### Existing Features
-* Index - this page the intro section displays a carousel showcasing a brief introduction to Joe Bloggs and what he's all about.
+* Home - this page the intro section displays a carousel showcasing a brief introduction to Joe Bloggs and what he's all about.
 There are two additional sections, "Upcoming Gigs" and "Testimonials" to advertise the artist.